 Medical Aspects: The upper and lower respiratory passages are much narrower in comparison to the air cavities associated with them.
 Barotrauma is more common in children exposed to pressure changes than in adults.
 Pulmonary Barotrauma and arterial gas embolism are of major concern in children.
 There is still growth of organs, where a bubble can do more damage than it would in a full sized adult.
 Tissues that could be affected include the brain, inner ear, bone, coronary artery, and the like.
 The worry here is that for the same degree of bubble development, there would be greater ultimate damage.

-dive??
-In my opinion, kids under the age of 16 should
+of 16 to dive??
+In my opinion, kids under the age of

-only have diving experiences under the following, moderately safe
+16 should only have diving experiences under the following,

 1. The most important condition that has to exist, if all involved divers are going to be safe, is he/she has to want to dive, without parental or peer pressure!
 Nothing is more dangerous than a child that doesn't want to dive and is forced into it by Dad, because he's "already paid for training/dive trip".